 Here are our Top 6 Tips to Improve your Sperm Count and Motility:

 1. Stay Healthy

 The prevalence of obesity is increasing rapidly in Australia and can significantly increase the risk of infertility.
-Therefore if you are trying to get pregnant, achieving a healthy weight or getting closer to it increases your chance of conceiving.
+If you are trying to get pregnant, achieving a healthy weight or getting closer to it increases your chance of conceiving.
 The ideal weight range is different for everyone, but the healthy BMI range is between 18.5 and 24.9.
 If you do not know your BMI, you can calculate it here.
 Having a lot of extra body fat can be harmful to the environment in which sperm develop, and this too can influence a future baby’s health.
-Given that sperm is created roughly every 72 days, getting into shape at least 3 months before trying to have a baby can improve the chance of pregnancy.
+Sperm is created roughly every 72 days.
+So getting into shape at least 3 months before trying to have a baby, can improve the chance of pregnancy.

 Some tips to a healthy weight and increasing your chance of pregnancy include: